basarat/monaco/README.md

 Due to limited testing and automated release we recommend hard version installs:

 ```
-npm install nmonaco --save --save-exact
+npm install monaco --save --save-exact
 ```

-you can put this your package.json (and now you can `npm run unmonaco`):
+you can put this your package.json (and now you can `npm run umonaco`):

 ```
-    "unmonaco": "npm install nmonaco@latest --save --save-exact && npm run tsc",
+    "umonaco": "npm install nmonaco@latest --save --save-exact && npm run tsc",
 ```

 ## Why?